< Back

 • Payroll tax (loonheffing) if you employ staff

-You may also benefit from tax deductions and credits, such as the entrepreneur’s deduction (ondernemersaftrek) and the small business scheme (kleineondernemersregeling – KOR), depending on your circumstances.
+Depending on your situation, you may also benefit from tax deductions and credits.
+These include the entrepreneur’s deduction (ondernemersaftrek) and the small business scheme (kleineondernemersregeling – KOR).

 Corporate tax and international business